 A rate of 3 means that a new sample is generated on the dout port every 3 Simulink system periods.
-Since the Simulink system period is 2 sec, this means the Simulink sample rate of the port is $3 \times 2 = 6$ sec.
+Because the Simulink system period is 2 sec, this means the Simulink sample rate of the port is $3 \times 2 = 6$ sec.

-Note: If your port is a non-sampled constant, you may define it as so in the configuration M-function using the setConstant method of SysgenPortDescriptor.
+Note: If your port is a non-sampled constant, you can define it in the configuration M-function using the setConstant method of SysgenPortDescriptor.
 You can also define a constant by passing Inf to the setRate method.